mleku/qu/README.md

 ## garbage collection

-this library automatically cleans up the list of channels once a minute to free resources that have become long unused.
+this library automatically cleans up closed channels once a minute to free resources that have become unused.